Special Collections Services

-Special Collections is pleased to provide reproductions of our textual, visual, and audio materials, when such reproductions will not damage the original or violate any restrictions on the materials.
-Prepayment is required on all orders.
-Some materials may require outsourcing or specialized techniques.
-As a result, additional charges may apply.
-For more information, please see our statement on Copyright & Use.
-If you plan to publish material from the Smith College Special Collections, please see Permissions to Use or Publish Materials.
+Smith College Special Collections is pleased to provide reproductions of our textual, visual and audio materials, when such reproductions will not damage the original or violate any restrictions on the materials.
+Pre-payment is required on all orders.
+A price quote will be provided prior to confirming your order.